-click on “PLAYLIST” to view the listing of all the videos in the series
+click on “PLAYLIST” from the top left drop down menu on the YouTube screen below, to view the listing of all the videos in the series

 What Makes A Nightmare Sports Parent — And What Makes A Great One